My Recovery from Addiction to Heroin

-Today I celebrate my seven years living in the real world.
+Today I celebrate my seven years of living in the real world.
 It is a very different experience to living in active addiction to heroin.
 In active addiction, my best days are still worse than my worst days of sobriety.
 And believe me; life has thrown a lot at me since being sober.
 My parents’ divorce, a terrible breakup, loss of family members, being broke, operations etc…

 If you had told the broken soul that I was seven years ago that today I’d be seven years sober, I would not have believed you.
 When on your knees with despair, the life drained from you, you just can’t see anything beyond how you are at that moment.
 You have become so absorbed by your drug, your drug-using persona and the hopelessness that comes with addiction to heroin, that you can’t see yourself ever leaving it behind.

 But you can!
 If I did (could) then so can you.